epam/edp-install/documentation/kubernetes_install_edp.md

 6. Cluster nodes and pods should have access to the cluster via external URLs.
 For instance, you should add in AWS your VPC NAT gateway elastic IP to your cluster external load balancers security group);
 7. Keycloak instance is installed.
 To get accurate information on how to install Keycloak, please refer to the [Keycloak Installation on Kubernetes](kubernetes_install_keycloak.md)) instruction;
 8. The "openshift" realm is created in Keycloak;
-9. The "keycloak" secret with administrative access username and password exists in the namespace where Keycloak in installed;
-10. Helm 3.1 is installed on the installation machine with the help of the [Installing Helm](https://v3.helm.sh/docs/intro/install/) instruction.
+9. Helm 3.1 or higher is installed on the installation machine with the help of the [Installing Helm](https://v3.helm.sh/docs/intro/install/) instruction.

+## EDP Namespace
+Choose an EDP tenant name, e.g. "demo", and create the <edp-project> namespace with this name.
+Before starting the EDP deployment, make sure to have the <edp-project> EDP namespace created in K8S.

 ## Install EDP
-* Choose an EDP tenant name, e.g. "demo", and create the <edp-project> project with any name (e.g. "demo").
-Before starting EDP deployment, EDP project <edp-project> in K8S should be created.
+To store EDP data, use any existing Postgres database or create one during the installation.
+In addition, create two secrets in the <edp-project> namespace: one with administrative credentials and one with credentials for the EDP tenant (database schema).

-* Create secret for EDP admin database user:
+* Create secret for administrative access to database:
 ```
 kubectl -n <edp-project> create secret generic super-admin-db --from-literal=username=<super_admin_db_username> --from-literal=password=<super_admin_db_password>
 ```